louketo/louketo-proxy/README.md

-   --no-redirects                      do not have back redirects when no authentication is present, 401 them --hostname value                    a list of hostnames the service will respond to, defaults to all --enable-metrics                    enable the prometheus metrics collector on /oauth/metrics --enable-proxy-protocol             whether to enable proxy protocol --enable-forwarding                 enables the forwarding proxy mode, signing outbound request --forwarding-username value         the username to use when logging into the openid provider
+   --no-redirects                      do not have back redirects when no authentication is present, 401 them --hostname value                    a list of hostnames the service will respond to, defaults to all --enable-metrics                    enable the prometheus metrics collector on /oauth/metrics --localhost-only-metrics            enforces the metrics page can only been requested from 127.0.0.1 --enable-proxy-protocol             whether to enable proxy protocol --enable-forwarding                 enables the forwarding proxy mode, signing outbound request --forwarding-username value         the username to use when logging into the openid provider